-Also known as a profit and loss statement, this accounting document shows sales transactions and expenses, as well as cost of goods or services sold and projected net income and profit.
+Also known as a profit and loss statement or P&L, this accounting document shows sales transactions and expenses, as well as cost of goods sold (COGS)/cost of services sold and projected net income and profit.

 Pro Forma Balance Sheets

-The pro forma balance sheet looks at a forecast after a change, like financing or acquisition.
-It includes assets and liabilities, as well as accounts receivable, cash and cash equivalents, accounts payable, and inventories.
+The pro forma balance sheet looks at a forecast after a change or proposed transaction, like financing, adding a line of credit, a big capital investment, or acquisition.
+It includes current assets and total liabilities, as well as accounts receivable, cash and cash equivalents, accounts payable, and inventories.